jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Now your groups will be informed by several data points each.
-But there will be many themes that are created by the »same things mentioned«-Method; they don’t state insights.
-In addition there might be overlapping themes and groups encompassing many data while other groups may be only informed by few data points from just one participant.
+But there will be many themes which are created by the »same things mentioned«-Method; they don’t state insights.
+In addition, there might be overlapping themes and groups encompassing many data points  while other groups may be only informed by few data points from just one participant.
 It is time to revise the structure.

 ## Revise the Structure

-After you went through your data and sorted it into themes and tried to formulate insights, review your work.
-You now may have a clearer view of what constitutes the themes after you matched the data with them.
+After you went through your data and sorted it into themes , review your work.
+You now may have a clearer view of what constitutes the themes after you sorted the data in these themes.

-If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of clustered data, themes and insights and rediscover themes which might be a better fit for some data.
+If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of clustered data,  and rediscover themes which might be a better fit for some data.

-Have a look at structures that need improvement: Groups that have a theme but don't express an actual insight yet as well as data for which you did not find a good place.
-This data might be helpful to create insights.
+Have a look at structures that need improvement: Groups, which  have a title which does not express an actual insight yet and data, for which you did not find a good place.
+This data might be helpful to get insights and create new themes .

-Take a critical look at  insights in relation to the data they
-encompass: Is there a fit or did you fall prey to wishful thinking?
-Possibly there is actually only a weak match between the stated insight and the data.
-In this case revise your structure.
+Take a critical look at the themes in relation to the data they encompass: Is there a fit or did you fall prey to wishful thinking?
+Possibly there is actually only a weak match between the stated theme and the data.
+In this case, revise your structure.

 ![Some parts need to be revised and newly created](images/lego_houseRevise.jpg)

 ### Find better names

-Groups based on commonalities or vague similarity will hopefully evolve into insights.
-To archive this, try to revise group titles: make them more concise, clear and meaningful. if  a group of data is just named with a title based on mere commonalities of the data in that group, try to state an actual insight for a group .
+Groups based on commonalities or vague similarity will hopefully evolve into insights about the participants.
+To archive this, try to revise group titles: make them more concise, clear and meaningful.
+If  a group of data is just named with a title based on mere commonalities of the data in that group, try to state an actual insight for a group .
 This will almost certainly require moving some data between groups as well in order to